Blog

 With respect to schema design, mainly you will need to deal with structural and naming conflicts in different source systems.
 Structural conflicts could include different data types, integrity constraints, component structure, etc. In terms of instance-related issues, multiple sources will probably mean that the same attribute is represented differently in different systems.
 For example: MaritalStatus could be “Married” or “Single” in one system, while another could have a record for RelationshipStatus with different attributes altogether – but showing marital status too.

 Data duplication is another very important issue here, particularly when you have multiple records in multiple systems that point to the same entity.
 Businesses have millions of records related to customers, vendors, and employees, often in different databases.
-These databases have many duplicate records, which results in decreased operational efficiency as well as missing information.
-Multiple records mean details of the same customer/entity are spread to multiple records.
-Deleting duplicates and merging the records increases the efficiency of the database while creating a single source of truth.
+These databases have many duplicate records, which results in decreased operational efficiency as well as missing data values.
+Multiple data records mean details of the same customer/entity are spread to multiple records.
+Deleting duplicates and merging the records increases the efficiency of the database while creating a single source of truth with accurate, reliable information and no irrelevant data values.

 Customer Table (ABC Source System):